-Polycythemia vera (PV) is a chronic myeloproliferative disorder that involves increased production of RBCs, WBCs, and platelets.
+Polycythemia vera is a chronic myeloproliferative neoplasm that involves increased production of red blood cells, white blood cells, and platelets.

-PV is due to mutations involving JAK2, CALR, or rarely, LNK in hematopoietic stem cells that lead to sustained activation of the JAK2 kinase, which causes excess blood cell production.
+Polycythemia vera is due to mutations involving JAK2, or rarely CALR or LNK mutations in hematopoietic stem cells that lead to sustained activation of JAK2 kinase, which causes excess blood cell production.

 Complications include thrombosis, bleeding, and hyperuricemia; some patients eventually develop myelofibrosis or rarely transformation to acute leukemia.

-PV is often first suspected because of an elevated Hb (> 18.5 g/dL in men, > 16.5 g/dL in women); neutrophils and platelets are often, but not invariably, increased.
+Polycythemia vera is often first suspected because of an elevated hematocrit level; neutrophils and platelets are usually, but not invariably, increased.